 Five: YouTube videos: Long and short workouts galore to be discovered—some as short as FIVE (!) minutes.
 I pick, choose and vary them.
 Try two or three 5-minute ones and cover a full-body workout in 15 minutes.
-(This barre workout and Popsugar fitness are currently favorites.
+(This barre workout and Popsugar fitness are (still) favorites.
 If you can past the English girl’s voice in the former, you’ll be just fine.)

 I also have physical therapist friends—this is among their areas of expertise.
 I ask; they help.
 Even so, I wound up doing something to my hip during a zumba/soca video I pulled up.
 (Within 2-3 months, I was having serious trouble getting off the floor.
 I started by chucking the rocker-sneakers, which I still miss.
 A trip to an orthopedist, my regular practitioner and athletic taping of my knee followed.
 18+ months later, I still swear by my tape.)